-Micha Abeles is a dedicated rheumatologist currently serving the Meriden area of Connecticut.
+Micha Abeles M.D. is a dedicated rheumatologist currently serving the Meriden area of Connecticut.

 He is a highly experienced medical professional, board certified in both rheumatology and internal medicine for over four decades.
 Throughout his more than 40 years of practice, Micha has garnered much recognition and praise, not only in his community but nationwide for his extensive list of groundbreaking research papers and discoveries.